Treatment

 - Hypervolemic hyponatremia: Restrict fluids and sodium, diurese (NOT with thiazide diuretics, as these medications can cause/exacerbate hyponatremia)

-- Rapid overcorrection of hyponatremia may lead to Osmotic Demyelination Syndrome (ODS, formerly Central Pontine Myelinolysis)
+- Rapid overcorrection of hyponatremia may lead to Osmotic Demyelination Syndrome (ODS, formerly Central Pontine Myelinolysis).
+Patients with alcohol use disorder, hypokalemia, malnourishment, or liver disease are at higher risk of ODS.

-- If correcting too rapidly, can have the patient drink 500 mL of water, D5W can be administered, or desmopressin (DDAVP) can be administered to re-lower the serum sodium level
+- If sodium is correcting too rapidly, can consider relowering (especially in patients with initial sodium level < 120 mEq/L. Desmopressin and D5W can be administered to re-lower the serum sodium level